jacobdbt2100/Data-Analytics/README.md

   - **Foreign keys**: a field in a table that refers to the primary key of another table, establishing a relationship between the two tables.
   - 1–1, 1–Many, Many–Many

-### 1.2 Data Preparation (Cleaning & Transformation)
+### 1.2 Data Cleaning

-**Cleaning:**
-- Duplicates
-- Missing Values
-- Data Types
-- Data Formats
-- Invalid Data
-- Irrelevant Data
-- Special Characters
-- Outliers (statistical analysis)

-**Transformation:**
-- **Append:** combines data by adding rows.
-It stacks datasets with the same structure into one larger dataset, increasing the number of records without changing the columns.
-- **Merge:** combines data by adding columns.
-It links datasets using a common field to bring related information from one dataset into another.
-- Normalization vs Standardization (model building)
+**Data cleaning** is the process of identifying and correcting errors in a dataset to improve its reliability for analysis.
 **Data Cleaning Steps:**
-`Data cleaning` is the process of identifying and correcting errors in a dataset to improve its reliability for analysis.

-`Data quality checks:`

 **1. Data Types**
 - Text, Dates, Decimals/Floats, Integer, Boolean)